symbench/electric-circuits/README.md

 ![circuit-editor](./images/circuit-editor.png)

 ### Capabilities
-While the application can be used as a general purpose circuit editor, this repository offers the following capabilities:
+While it can be used as a general purpose circuit editor, this repository offers the following capabilities:

 1. Import SPICE Netlists and create schematic/diagram for the circuit.
 2. Export SPICE Netlists from a circuit for further processing/simulation.
-3. Using deep learning models, get recommendations on the next components/wires in the Circuit.
+3. Using deep learning models, get recommendations on the next components/wires in the circuit.

 ## Quick Start